 So, during quarantine, I found myself missing the dive bars most of all.
-I can make all kinds of craft cocktails at home and have been doing a lot of that.
-Friends are sharing their recipes and it's fun trying these cool ideas, but the atmosphere is what I miss.
+I can make all kinds of craft cocktails at home and have been doing much of that.
+Friends are sharing their recipes, and it's fun trying these fantastic ideas, but the atmosphere is what I miss.
 I miss the silliness, the laughs, the community, everything.
 My regular bar, Garage Bar North, always had Jell-O shots made up behind the bar.
 I'd probably have an average of at least one a week.
 That and Pickle Backs.
-So, I decided to make some Jell-O shots at home.
+I decided to make some Jell-O shots at home.
 Yes, there's the standard spec of a pack of Jell-O with half water and half vodka, but let's improve on that.

 This really is a pretty good representation of the classic punch recipe.
 The cocktail typically had peach brandy and crushed ice.
-I upped the ratio of brandy to accommodate and the peach flavor from the Jell-O is an adequate substitute.
-The water used to dissolve the gelatin powder helps soften the drink just like the ice dilution.
-That being said, this drink still uses 69% ABV rum (nice), so it's got a fun little kick in there for you.
+I upped the ratio of brandy to accommodate, and the peach flavor from the Jell-O is an adequate substitute.
+Like the ice dilution, the water used to dissolve the gelatin powder helps soften the drink.
+This drink still uses 69% ABV rum (excellent), so it's got a fun little kick in there for you.

-I firmly believe that Jell-O shots should taste like Jell-O and not just be a drink given consistency from sheets of gelatin.
+Jell-O shots should taste like Jell-O and not just be a drink given consistency from gelatin sheets.
 Plenty of experts and chefs might disagree.
-But I've had calvados gelee and the like at some great restaurants as a side to a dessert which is good but I'd never order a cube of that when I'm bellied up to the bar.
-Jell-O shots are fun, and fake, and nostalgic, and silly.
-They can be delicious too, but they need to be kinda fake to give the guest what they want when they order a Jell-O shot.
+But I've had calvados gelee and the like at some great restaurants as a side to a dessert, which is good, but I'd never order a cube of that when I'm bellied up to the bar.
+Jell-O shots are fun and fake, nostalgic and silly.
+They can be delicious, too, but they must be kind of fake to give the guests what they want when ordering a Jell-O shot.
 Just an opinion.